Decoding species coexistence: A reinforcement learning perspective: Extension

-\emph{Heterogeneous Q-learning species --} While the above investigation assumes a uniform parameterization for all three species, different species in the real world generally have different preferences.
+While the above investigation assumes a uniform parameterization for all three species, different species in the real world generally have different parameters.
 As an example, here we examine a typical asymmetrical scenario where species A has a balanced preference ($R_{p}=2, R_{s}=0.5$), B is survival-dominant ($R_{p}=1, R_{s}=40$), and C is predation-dominant ($R_{p}=40, R_{s}=0.5$).
-We are interested in how these preference differences impact the evolution of the population and biodiversity.
+We are interested in how these reward differences impact the evolution of the population and biodiversity.

-Simulations show that in such an asymmetrical scenario, the extinction probability is significantly higher (e.g., rises to $67.8\%$ for the given parameters in Fig.~\ref{fig:ts3}) compared to the near-zero probability with the symmetrical setup shown in Fig.~\ref{fig:Pext}.
+Simulations show that, in such an asymmetric scenario, the extinction probability is significantly higher (e.g., rising to $67.8\%$ for the given parameters in Fig.~\ref{fig:ts3}) than the near-zero probability in the symmetrical setup shown in Fig.~\ref{fig:Pext}.
 Two typical time series of species densities are presented, respectively, for coexistence and extinction, in Fig.~\ref{fig:ts3}(a) and~\ref{fig:ts3}(b).
 In both cases, species B clearly holds a density advantage.
-This is because, on one hand, survival dominance makes them more likely to escape predators A; on the other hand, the predation dominance of species C makes them easier to be caught by species B. Unexpectedly, species A with a balanced preference performs the worst.
-This is because their prey (species B) are survival-dominant, making them hard to catch due to their strong escape tendency, while their predators (species C) are predation-dominant, making them difficult to escape.
+This is because, on the one hand, survival dominance makes them more likely to escape from predators A; on the other hand, predation dominance of species C makes them easier for species B to catch.
+Unexpectedly, species A with a balanced preference performs the worst.
+This is reasonable as their prey (species B) are survival-dominant, making them hard to catch due to their strong escape tendency, while their predators (species C) are predation-dominant, making them difficult to escape.
 This renders species A the most vulnerable, which could lead to the collapse of the ecosystem, as shown in Fig.~\ref{fig:ts3}(b).